sateeshperi/nextflow_varcal/nextflow/nextflow_intro.md

 */

 workflow {
-    //  The script to execute is called by it's process name, and input is provided between brackets.
+    // The script to execute is called by its process name, and input is provided between brackets.

     NUM_LINES(input_ch)

     /* Process output is accessed using the `out` channel.
        The channel operator view() is used to print process output to the terminal. */

     NUM_LINES.out.view()